Child and Teen Tobacco Use

 Research has shown that teen tobacco users are more likely to use alcohol and illegal drugs than are non-users.
 Cigarette smokers are also more likely to get into fights, carry weapons, attempt suicide, suffer from mental health problems such as depression, and engage in high-risk sexual behaviors.

 Spit or smokeless tobacco use is also a big problem among kids

-Spit or smokeless tobacco is a less lethal, but still unsafe alternative to cigarettes.
+Spit or smokeless tobacco is a less lethal, but still unsafe, alternative to smoking.
 There are many terms used to describe tobacco that is put into the mouth, such as spit, spitless, oral tobacco, and chewing or snuff tobacco.

 The use of spit or smokeless tobacco by any name can cause:

 - Cancers of the mouth

 - Cancers of the pharynx (throat) and larynx (voice box)